Nuvola Digital (NVL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nuvola Digital Historical Price

-According to the latest data gathered on Nuvola Digital live price page, the current price of Nuvola Digital is 1.076USD.
-The circulating supply of Nuvola Digital(NVL) is 16.80M NVL , giving it a market capitalization of $18.07M.
+According to the latest data gathered on Nuvola Digital live price page, the current price of Nuvola Digital is 1.021USD.
+The circulating supply of Nuvola Digital(NVL) is 16.80M NVL , giving it a market capitalization of $17.16M.

 The Nuvola Digital Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NVL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.